Mentored Scientist Award in Pancreas Cancer

 Include the letters of support at the end of your PDF proposal and address it to the RAP Committee.

-Provide a letter of support from your Research Mentor, and for post-doctoral candidates whose mentor is not their direct supervisor, also a letter from your supervisor, that includes the following information:
+Provide a letter of support from your Research Mentor/Co-Mentor that includes the following information:

 1. Specific areas/fields in which mentoring in pancreatic cancer research will be provided